apereo/cas/docs/cas-server-documentation/logging/Logging.md

 The location of `log4j2.xml` file by default is on the runtime classpath and can be controlled via the CAS properties.

-{% include casproperties.html properties="cas.logging" thirdPartyStartsWith="logging." %}
+{% include_cached casproperties.html properties="cas.logging" thirdPartyStartsWith="logging." %}

 To disable log sanitization, start the container with the system property `CAS_TICKET_ID_SANITIZE_SKIP=true`.